 Before that, he was editor and deputy publisher of the Congressional Quarterly, a Washington information company known for publishing what is regarded as the unofficial and independent “bible” covering the U.S. Congress.

-Mr. Harkness has watched government at all levels, from Washington to the states, cities, and counties, for 37 years.
+Mr. Harkness has watched government at all levels, from Washington to the states, cities, and counties, for 50 years.
 His reporting assignments for CQ included the White House, Congress, and national politics.
-In 1987, he founded Governing magazine on the premise that much of the responsibility and authority for governing the country had moved down to the state and local level, yet no one in the national press was paying any attention.
+In 1987, with financial support from CQ‘s owner, he founded Governing magazine on the premise that much of the responsibility and authority for governing the country had moved down to the state and local level, yet no one in the national press was paying any attention.

-Governing’s circulation has grown to more than 85,000 state, city, and county leaders across the nation.
-Governing has been nominated four times as a finalist for the National Magazine Award, the highest honor in the industry.
-Traffic on governing.com, the magazine’s website, is approaching 800,000 page views a month.
+Governing’s circulation grew quickly to more than 85,000 state, city, and county leaders, plus pass-alongs across the nation.
+It was nominated four times as a finalist for the National Magazine Award, the highest honor in the industry.
+Traffic on governing.com, the magazine’s website, is approaching 1.5 million page views a month.